 Thanks for the note, and I appreciate your careful interest on the matter.

-If you have a moment, here's a picture of what the current state of affairs on SCB looks like.
+If you have a moment, here's a picture [pic no longer available online] of what the current state of affairs on SCB looks like.
 (Imagine no stripe between the bike lane and parking lane here, and you've got Option III, or current striping).

 Note that the CRV is a typical-width vehicle (not particularly wide); the pickup truck parked on the side is parked legally within a short distance of the curb.